 ["In His beautiful three-fold bending madana-mohana form, He is so attractive, even to cupid.
 With His yellow silk dhoti and crown decorated with peacock feathers, He captivates the minds of all." (verse 2) ]

-Krsna is standing in tri-bhanga sundara.
+Lord Sri Krsna is standing in ''tri-bhanga sundara."
 He is bending in three places and He looks very beautiful with His flute, peacock feather, and vana-mala (garland of forest flowers), and He is affectionately looking towards Srimati Radhika and smiling.
 "Madana-mohana."
-If anyone sees Him, and even if Kamadeva will see Him, he will be charmed.
+If anyone sees Him – even if Kamadeva will see him – he will be charmed.
 "Pitambara."
-We should try to give a pitambara (yellow chodder or shawl) to the deity of Krsna.
+We should try to give a pitambara (yellow chadder or shawl) to the Deity of Krsna.

 ["To the left of the amorous and charming Sri Madhava is the beautiful daughter of King Vrsabhanu, Srimati Radhika, dressed in a sari the color of a blue lotus.
 Her complexion is the color of molten gold and Her beauty and qualities are matchless." (verse 3)]